 Azerbaijan, Baku, Jan.
 17 / Trend U.Sadikhova /

-The EU can contribute to the advancement of negotiations on the Nagorno-Karabakh conflict and the Eastern Partnership Program is a step on this path, ruling Moderate Party MP and a member of the Swedish Parliamentary Committee on European Affairs Gustav Blix said in an interview today with Trend.
+Turkey has come a long way in the process of European integration over the past 20 years and the door remains open for Ankara, ruling Moderate Party MP and a member of the Swedish Parliamentary Committee on European Affairs Gustav Blix said today.